 Göttlesbrunn / Carnuntum / Austria

-The gently rolling hills of stony, dense loam and gravel soils are perfect for red grape varieties, while the sand on the alluvial plane stretching to the Danube are ideal soils grüner veltliner and other white varieties.
-Glatzer plants his vineyards to a about 5000 vines per hectare to help reduce vine stress and believes in high canopy training which focuses more energy, and consequently more ripeness in the fruit.
+The gently rolling hills of stony, dense loam and gravel soils are perfect for red grape varieties, while the sand on the alluvial plain stretching to the Danube are ideal soils grüner veltliner and other white varieties.
+Glatzer plants his vineyards to about 5000 vines per hectare to help reduce vine stress and believes in high canopy training which focuses more energy, and consequently more ripeness in the fruit.

-Red wines, especially zweigelt and blaufränkisch, play the leading roles at Weingut Glatzer.
+Red wines, especially Zweigelt and blaufränkisch, play the leading roles at Weingut Glatzer.
 After maceration and fermentation in stainless steel, gentle pump-overs, and a gentle pressing, Walter ages the entry level wines in large 2000 liter casks and the reserve wines, including Dornenvogel Zweigelt, in barrique for 12 months.
 White wines are fermented at low temperatures in temperature-controlled stainless steel tanks to retain as much freshness, fruit and varietal character as possible.
 A certain amount of lees-contact gives additional depth and complexity to all wines.

-Vineyard area: 54 hectares
+- Vineyard Area: 54 hectares

-Top sites: Rosenberg, Haidacker, Rote Erde
+- Top Sites: Rosenberg, Haidacker, Rote Erde

-Soil types: sandy loam, gravel with clay & sand
+- Soil Types: sandy loam, gravel with clay & sand

-Grape varieties: 30% Zweigelt, 15% St. Laurent, 15% Grüner Veltliner, 10% Blaufränkish, 10% Merlot, 10% Weissburgunder, 5% Pinot Noir, 5% other varieties
+- Grape Varieties: 30% Zweigelt, 15% St. Laurent, 15% Grüner Veltliner, 10% Blaufränkish, 10% Merlot, 10% Weissburgunder, 5% Pinot Noir, 5% other varieties